 Talent Acquisition

 Once you’ve sorted through your candidates and sent out interview invitations, it’s time to prepare the job interview questions.
-One popular method of asking and responding to interview questions is the STAR interview method.
-Explore how to incorporate it into your next candidate interview.
+One popular method of asking and responding to interview questions is the STAR interview process, also known as the STAR interview method.

 The STAR method is a structured interview technique that focuses on asking and answering behavioral interview questions in a specific and detailed manner based on real-life examples.
 Often the questions and answers will involve a work-related scenario, but candidates may also draw from experiences in school, volunteering, hobbies, or their personal lives.